Jugendhackt/Camera-warner/README.md

 This app's aim is to warn you if you get too near a cctv.

 ## Description
 You can set the radius in which you will be notified in the settings as well as the Source for the camera's to use (thought there's only 1 available currently).
 The app will show a map with all camera's near you when you open it.
 The cctv markers are clustered to improve the performance.

-They will be replaced by a heatmap in the future.
+~~They will be replaced by a heatmap in the future.~~ It proved to be to small if you zoom in.

 ## Building
 - Use the compiled apks from the downlaod section